dswd/vpncloud/vpncloud.md

     The network id is encoded as 8 bytes.

+  * **Crypto information**:

+    If this header is present, the contents of the message are encrypted and must have to decrypted before decoding.
+    This option contains 40 bytes.
+The first 8 bytes are the **nonce** for this message and the later 32 bytes are the **authentication hash** of the message.

 After the additional headers, message as specified in the `message type` field will follow: